 - Insufficient refrigerant

-Either way, the outcome is that the air conditioner's evaporator coil will be unable to properly transfer heat, and in effect 'overcools' itself.
+Either way, the result is that the air conditioner's evaporator coil will be unable to properly transfer heat, and consequently 'overcools' itself.
 The net effect of this super-cooling is condensation (that's water formation), and eventually ice forms from that condensation as it cools below the freezing point.
-In short, the A/C has morphed into an old-school icebox.
+In short, the A/C just turned into an old-school icebox.

 What Can You Do When Your A/C Freezes?

 - Turn the system completely off at the thermostat, and don’t try to thaw the system by increasing the temperature at the thermostat.
 Ensure the A/C system is completely OFF.

 - Check to ensure that the airflow around your system is unrestricted.
-Replace the furnace or air handler's filter and replace any return air filters.
-Open all the registers completely and confirm that they are not obstructed by furniture or curtains.
+Replace the furnace or air handler's filter along with any return air filters.
+Open all the registers completely and ensure that they are not obstructed by furniture or drapes.

 - Call Service Experts Heating & Air Conditioning.
 The air conditioning system needs to be serviced by a professional that is ACE-certified to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.

 What Does it Cost to Repair?

 This can lead to an expensive repair.
-When your unit freezes over it can lead to a compressor replacement.
-Replacing your compressor could cost as much as a downpayment on a high efficiency model.
-Unfortunately, many homeowners are forced to decide between installing a new system or repairing the damaged one.
+When your AC freezes over it can lead to a compressor replacement.
+Replacing your compressor could easily cost as much as a downpayment on a new system.
+In fact, many homeowners are forced to decide between installing a new system or repairing the damaged model.
 If you move fast, follow the instructions, and call a NATE-certified technician, you have better odds of getting a less expensive job.
 Your technician will quickly analyze the problem and how to avoid the issue from repeating in the future.
-If a leak exists (and that is rare, but possible), the leak has to be repaired or the unit will probably freeze again.
+If a leak exists (and that is rare, but possible), the leak has to be repaired or the unit will likely freeze again.